-- 3.10 Phased introduction of restraint may be acceptable at some new developments e.g. the removal of parking spaces/reduction in the number of spaces per phase of built development, after a specified period or when accessibility to the site by non-car modes is improved.
-Appropriate developments are likely to be large scale and for regeneration areas or large brownfield sites not ideally located in transport terms. - 3.11 Nevertheless, travel patterns (particularly those of employees) tend to become established at the outset of starting a new job and initial car dependence may subsequently be hard to break.
-It is therefore important not to exaggerate allowances made in these circumstances.
+3.11 Phased introduction of restraint may be acceptable at some new developments e.g. the removal of parking spaces/reduction in the number of spaces per phase of built development, after a specified period or when accessibility to the site by non-car modes is improved.
+Appropriate developments are likely to be large scale and for regeneration areas or large brownfield sites not ideally located in transport terms.
+Developments completed in line with the old Parking Provision SPD could also now be suitable a reduction in parking level and could apply to reduce levels of on-site parking in line with these new requirements.